SteliosKrom/SteliosKrom/README.md

 👾 Hey, I’m Stelios Krom!

 Welcome to my GitHub corner! 🚀
-I’m a passionate Game Developer focused on creating immersive, atmospheric experiences—especially in the horror and thriller genres.
+I’m a passionate Game Developer focused on creating immersive, atmospheric experiences—especially in the horror and thriller genres, with an emphasis on first-person psychological horror.

 ---